-When our shame has brought us to our knees, and our commitment to a higher standard is still unwavering, then and only then might we engage self-forgiveness.
-Forgiveness arises when our love of our self is more powerful than the shame we carry.
+When our shame has brought us to our knees, and our commitment to a higher standard is still unwavering, then and only then might we engage in self-forgiveness.
+Forgiveness arises when our love of ourselves is more powerful than the shame we carry.
 Forgiveness is not something we carry as a banner into the world.
 It does not absolve us of culpability.
 Forgiveness does not expect, demand or assume that others will forgive us.
 Forgiveness is the means by which we heal the wounds we have created – through our acknowledged misdeeds and abusiveness – within our own Soul.

 1) Admission of Culpability

 Admit it: You have caused harm and suffering to women in your life.
-By this you have desecrated the feminine, and by so doing, have wounded all women and all feminine attributes of safety, pleasure, vulnerability, nurturance and caring within both women and men, including the feminine within your own self.
+By this, you have desecrated the feminine, and by so doing, have wounded all women and all feminine attributes of safety, pleasure, vulnerability, nurturance, and caring within both women and men, including the feminine within your own self.
 Your actions have harmed the world.

 Accept responsibility for the harm you have created.
-Now recognize that it is within your power to create an equal – and even greater – harmony, beauty and empowerment in the world.
+Now recognize that it is within your power to create an equal – and even greater – harmony, beauty, and empowerment in the world.
 This is not an option, it is your responsibility.

 3) Ignite your Passion

 Rage is passion denied.
 The violent rage that had so engulfed your Soul that drove you to actions of disrespect and aggression towards women has been transmuted by the sincere working of the above suggestions.
 Now give that primal force a new direction.
-Express that passion in creative ways of enabling and supporting the lives and efforts of the women in your relationships, family, community and the world.
-Commit to be a force that engages injustice when you encounter it in other men and institutions.
+Express that passion in creative ways of enabling and supporting the lives and efforts of the women in your relationships, family, community, and the world.
+Commit to being a force that engages injustice when you encounter it in other men and institutions.
 Speak powerfully to the abusers of power.